Vietnam.vn - Nền tảng quảng bá Việt Nam

 Preparing for her Tet holiday in her hometown, Ms. Kim Ngan, living in Falls Church, Virginia, USA, bought gifts for relatives and friends such as green oil, candy, and chocolate about 2-3 weeks before returning to Vietnam.

-Ms. Ngan said that her job in the US is quite busy, usually only having one day off a week, so she has to take advantage of the time to choose gifts after work.
+Ms. Ngan said that her work in the US is quite busy, usually only having one day off a week, so she has to take advantage of the time to choose gifts after work.
 According to Ms. Ngan, the price of goods in the US before returning to Vietnam was stable, so she was not too worried.

-"I decided to buy a round-trip ticket from the US to Vietnam on a Korean airline for $1,800 instead of buying a ticket in December 2022 for nearly $3,000," Ms. Ngan said, not forgetting to share that she was very happy to return to Vietnam to celebrate Tet with her family and relatives after 2 years of the turbulent COVID-19 pandemic.
+"I decided to buy a round-trip ticket from the US to Vietnam on a Korean airline for $1,800 instead of buying a ticket in December 2022 for nearly $3,000," Ms. Ngan said, not forgetting to share that she was very happy to return to Vietnam to celebrate Tet with her family and relatives after two years of the turbulent COVID-19 pandemic.

 Kim Ngan's family (right cover, sitting row) is ready to welcome the Year of the Cat 2023 together.